nadinekuo/www/about/releases/ET_2020_11_announcement.md

 * Fully support gcc / gfortran 10
 * ExternalLibraries support PAPI version 6
-* testsuite harness supports running multiple tests in parallel
+* Testsuite harness supports running multiple tests in parallel
-* Fix accidentally remove caching in Piaraha
+* Fix accidentally removed caching in Piaraha
 * Documentation uses mathjax when creating HTML docs
 * Cactus now checks that parameter types declared in USE and EXTEND statements match
 * Build system correctly propagates VERBOSE=no to sub-makes in make version 4.3 and newer